Cementerio Nᵒ 1 de Valparaíso

-The Cementerio N° 1 de Valparaíso is a cemetery located in the Panteón Hill, immediately north of the Cementerio de Disidentes, in Valparaíso, Chile.
+The Cementerio Nᵒ 1 de Valparaíso is a cemetery located in the Panteón Hill, immediately north of the Cementerio de Disidentes, in Valparaíso, Chile.
 Created in 1825, it was declared as a National Monument of Chile in 2005, within the category of Historic Monuments.'

 History

 Before the creation of the cemetery, the people were buried, according to the colonial-era traditions, in mass graves located next to churches and convents.
 The poorest people were buried on unpopulated ravines.
 The founding of public cemeteries in Chile began under the government of Bernardo O'Higgins, who created the Cementerio General de Santiago.
 On December 3, 1821, a project was presented to create a cemetery in Valparaíso on a small hill in the outskirts of the city, which was later named Cerro Panteón.
 The project was supported by governor José Ignacio Zenteno.'

 Historical documents show that the cemetery was operating in 1825, and that it was exclusively a Catholic cemetery until 1883.
-In April, 1885 a storm caused a landslide that dragged several coffins into the houses located on the slopes of the hill, killing some residents.
+In April 1885 a storm caused a landslide that dragged several coffins into the houses located on the slopes of the hill, killing some residents.
 The 1906 Valparaíso earthquake destroyed the chapel of the cemetery, which was built in 1835, the entrance's clock tower and the mausoleum that contained the heart of Diego Portales.'

 In 1922 a portico entrance was built by Swiss architect Augusto Geiger, and was installed a replica of the Pietà donated by Juan Brown, which was brought from Rome.'